torproject/collector/INSTALL.md

 The CollecTor service requires running in a working directory where it can store Tor network data and state files.
 This working directory can be located anywhere in the file system as long as there is enough disk space available.
-The Apache service will later need to know where to find files to serve to web clients including other CollecTor instances.
+The Apache or nginx service will later need to know where to find files to serve to web clients including other CollecTor instances.

 CollecTor does not require setting up a database.

 This concludes the host setup.
-Later in the process you'll once more need root privileges to configure Apache to serve CollecTor files.
+Later in the process you'll once more need root privileges to configure Apache or nginx to serve CollecTor files.
 But until then you can do all setup steps with the non-privileged user account.

 ## Setting up the service